 - Pull&Bear Bodysuit*

-- InTheStyle x Lorna Luxe Shirt*
+- InTheStyle x Lorna Luxe Shirt – sold out (similar*)

 - Hunter Wellies*

-- ikrush Fringed Bag*
+- KIKFIT Fringed Bag*

-- Urban Outfitters Pearl Necklace*
+- Urban Outfitters Pearl Necklace – sold out (similar*)

-- H&M Silver Necklace and Earrings*
+- H&M Hoop Earrings*

 2. Boho Chic